What is a charter school?

 The values taught at The Vanguard School will help each student develop strong moral character.
 Moral behavior will be emphasized within the curriculum and outside it.
 Examples from literature and history will serve as models of virtue in action, while they will be constantly reinforced by emphasis on the child’s own conduct and interaction with others.

-There is an aide in each K-6 classroom to help the teacher in all aspects of education delivery.
-This, along with class size restrictions, will maximize the attention available for the individual learning needs of each student.
+There is an assistant teacher in each K-6 classroom to help the teacher in all aspects of education delivery.
+This, along with class size restrictions, maximize the attention available for the individual learning needs of each student.

 Annual Student Testing:

 Upon enrolling at The Vanguard School, each student takes a standardized test to establish an achievement baseline.
 Each spring thereafter, the student takes another standardized test to monitor his or her academic progress.

 At the end of the first quarter of every school year, teachers meet with each student's parents.
-Conferences will help inform the teacher of any special needs the student may have or areas that need extra work.
+Conferences help inform the teacher of any special needs the student may have or areas that need extra work.
 Teachers also welcome parent communication whether it be conferences or via email.

 Length of the School Year:

 The typical school year is two weeks longer than the calendar published by Cheyenne Mountain School District 12.
 The Vanguard School's central mission is to maximize the academic achievement of each student.
-This extra class time will further this goal.
+This extra class time helps to further this goal.
 Click here to access our Calendar page, which includes a printable calendar for the current school year.